A5H73Y/Parkour/docs/tutorials/parkour-config.md

   # What is the finish broadcast message level, options include:
   # "GLOBAL" = Every Player on the server, "WORLD" = Every Player on the World, "PARKOUR" = Every Parkour Player, "PLAYER" = Just the Player, nobody else.
   BroadcastLevel: GLOBAL
-  # What should be the default prize given to the Player
-  # Set the amount to 0 to prevent a Default Material Prize
-  DefaultPrize:
-    Material: DIAMOND
-    Amount: 1
-    XP: 0
-    Command: ''
   # Should a message be displayed when a new record has been beaten
   DisplayNewRecords: false
   # Should the player be sent a summary of their stats after finishing